 NutriBench

-A Dataset for Evaluating Large Language Models in Carbohydrate Estimation from Meal Descriptions
+A Dataset for Evaluating Large Language Models on Nutrition Estimation from Meal Descriptions

-Andong Hua1*, Mehak Preet Dhaliwal1*, Ryan Burke, Yao Qin1
+Andong Hua1*, Mehak Preet Dhaliwal1*, Laya Pullela1, Ryan Burke, Yao Qin1

 1University of California, Santa Barbara, *Equal contribution